Brickell Homeowners Association

 When access is suddenly restricted, boards and management teams are often required to make decisions quickly, under pressure, and with limited information.
 Having clear emergency protocols in place can help reduce confusion and improve the overall response for residents.

 One opportunity worth considering is neighboring-building coordination.
-Establishing relationships with nearby condominiums ahead of time may allow for temporary accommodations such as access to a party room, lobby space, or sheltered area, if residents are unable to return to their building during an emergency.
+Establishing relationships with nearby buildings ahead of time may allow for temporary accommodations such as access to a party room, lobby space, or sheltered area, if residents are unable to return to their building during an extended emergency.

 Equally important is communication.
 In moments like these, residents want timely, accurate updates.
 Having an immediate and reliable way to reach residents, whether through text alerts, email, building apps, or other channels, can make a significant difference in maintaining calm and trust.